-University of Arizona Pima County Cooperative Extension Family Engagement Program is hosting a variety of screenings of the new documentary film Resilience.
-Resilience is a new documentary that delves into the science of Adverse Childhood Experiences (ACEs) and a new movement to treat and prevent toxic stress.
+The Southern Arizona Children's Advocacy Center, a community partner of the University of Arizona Pima County Cooperative Extension's Family Engagement Program is hosting a variety of screenings of the documentary film Resilience.
+Resilience is a documentary that delves into the science of Adverse Childhood Experiences (ACEs) and a new movement to treat and prevent toxic stress.
 An adverse childhood experience (ACE) is trauma that takes place in a child’s life before age 18.

 Recent research shows that Adverse Childhood Experiences and toxic stress have not only a psychological effect, but have biological effects that last a lifetime.

 - People with three or more ACEs were twice as likely to develop heart disease.

 - People with four or more ACEs were 3 times more likely to suffer depression & 32 times more likely to have had learning & behavior problems in school.

 - People with six or more ACEs had 20 years lower life expectancy.

 A multi-sector team in one county in the state of Washington focused on reducing teen crime and by consciously changing their culture, youth arrests for violent crime decreased by 66% !
 Other Counties focused on other youth problems and got similar results which added up to $1.4 Billion in real savings over a 10 year period for the whole state.